PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 Tracked operators are Pauli operators that the catalog monitors for anticommutation with fault events.
 Unlike observables, they have no measurement records -- they are detected by forward Pauli propagation.
+See [PECOS Concepts](pecos-concepts.md) for the full detector, observable, and tracked-operator distinction.

 Add tracked operators to a circuit via `tracked_operator`: